 An email with “long and tiresome attachments”: 50 g CO2e

 This information is taken from the book by Mike Berners-Lee: “How Bad are Bananas?: The Carbon Footprint of Everything“.
-Mike Burners-Lee is the brother of Tim Burners-Lee, (the guy who invented the internet) two pretty smart guys if you ask me.
+Mike Burners-Lee is the brother of Tim Burners-Lee, (the guy who invented the world wide web) two pretty smart guys if you ask me.

 This might not initially seem like a lot, but when you consider the number of emails sent and received, it’s easy to see how this can add up.
 Let’s take a look –